-As his treatise unfolds, James uses Abraham's offering of Isaac and Rahab's actions in protecting the Israelite spies to prove we are justified by works.
+As his treatise unfolds, James uses Abraham's offering of Isaac and Rahab's actions in protecting the Israelite spies, to prove we are justified by works.
 Both instances took place after these individuals believed in God and were credited with righteousness.
-Abraham believed God's promise and was justified in God's sight in Genesis 15 - but many years later, when he offered Isaac, in Genesis 22, He demonstrated to us that he was justified, by producing a work of faith.
+Abraham believed God's promise and was justified in God's sight in Genesis 15, but many years later when he offered Isaac in Genesis 22, he demonstrated to us that he was justified by producing a work of faith.

-It has been rightly suggested that faith without works is nothing more than "dead orthodoxy" or the display of an ineffective, barren doctrine.
-A believer who is not carrying out good works has not lost their salvation, nor are they bound for hell, as some like to suggest.
+It has been rightly suggested that faith without works is nothing more than 'dead orthodoxy' or the display of an ineffective, barren doctrine.
+A believer who is not carrying out good works has not lost their salvation, nor are they bound for hell as some like to suggest.
 However, they are not living the victorious life that the Lord desires for all His children.
-They are not living in a way that honours their heavenly Father and could land themselves under His discipline - for he chastens all he loves, when they fail to carry out His will for their life.
+They are not living in a way that honours their Heavenly Father and could land themselves under His discipline, for he chastens all he loves when they fail to carry out His will for their life.
 They are not applying the Word of God in their life.
-They are not walking in spirit and truth, but living a fruitless and useless life that is a poor testimony, and dishonours the Lord Who bought them.
+They are not walking in spirit and truth, but living a fruitless and useless life that is a poor testimony and dishonours the Lord Who bought them.

-God began a good work in each one of us when we were saved BY faith, in order for us to DO good works for His glory!
-As Christians we are the product of God's workmanship.
-He made us alive in Christ Jesus, by faith... for works - for the specific purpose of doing good deeds, "which God has already prepared for us to do" - and we are even promised a reward for the good works, He has prepared for us to do... and which we carry out in His strength.
+God began a good work in each one of us when we were saved BY faith in order for us to DO good works for His glory!
+As Christians, we are the product of God's workmanship.
+He made us alive in Christ Jesus - by faith - for the specific purpose of doing good deeds, "which God has already prepared for us to do."
+We are even promised a reward for the good works He has prepared for us to do, and which we carry out in His strength.

 May we work the works of God for His greater purpose and glory.